Get started on the Roadmap board

 Customize your roadmap

-When you're using your roadmap for planning purposes, it can be helpful to display additional values on roadmap cards, like effort, owner, and priority.
+When you're using your roadmap for planning purposes, it can be helpful to display additional values on roadmap cards, like effort, owner, team, and priority.

 You can also decide whether to show hidden cards or underlying subfeatures.